OctopusDeploy/blog/blog/2020-10/self-service-runbook-examples/index.md

 - **Runbook consumer**: Runbook consumers can view and execute runbooks.
 - **Runbook producer**: Runbook producers can edit and execute runbooks.

-Using these roles along with scoping, you can give a developer the ability to execute a runbook, for instance, in Development and Test, but not Staging or Production.
+Using these roles along with scoping, you can give a developer the ability to execute a runbook, for instance, in development and test, but not staging or production.

 ## Examples of self-service tasks

-Below is a list of some of the types of activities that could be implemented for self-service.
+Below is a list of some of the types of activities that can be implemented for self-service.
 This is by no means an exhaustive list, but I hope it gives you a starting point for what is possible.

 ### Restarting web applications

 Developers typically have elevated or even administrator rights to their development environment.
 Once their application has been deployed to a server, permissions are usually restricted to simulate a production-like environment.
 IIS has the ability to grant [remote administrative permissions](https://docs.microsoft.com/en-us/iis/manage/remote-administration/remote-administration-for-iis-manager); however, this is to the whole IIS instance and not granular to a specific site/application.
-Using a runbook, you could create project specific processes that only start/stop the applications that are related to the Octopus project.
+Using a runbook, you can create project specific processes that only start/stop the applications that are related to the Octopus project.
 - [Example for IIS](https://octopus.com/docs/runbooks/runbook-examples/routine/iis-maintenance).
 - [Example for Tomcat](https://octopus.com/docs/runbooks/runbook-examples/routine/restarting-tomcat).